Sophie De Schaepdrijver

 - PhD, University of Amsterdam, 1990

-My research has first focused on 19th-century urban history, with articles on prostitution, city growth and migration, and urban planning.
-My first monograph studies foreign migration to Brussels in the 1840s and 1850s, when the fast-growing city became a national capital.
-It emphasizes the complexity of the urban labour market and the intricate choreography of migrants’ moves.
+My research has first focused on 19th-century urban history, with articles on prostitution, migration, and urban planning.
+My Ph.D. dissertation and the subject of my first book was a study of international migration to Brussels in the mid-19th century, when the city grew fast and became a national capital.
+As against a rigid urbanization-as-industrialization paradigm, I stress the complexity of the 19th-century urban labor market and the intricate choreography of migrants’ moves and choices.

 My second monograph reflects the shift of my interests towards the Great War.
 I chose to study the experience of Belgium because it has a lot to offer social and cultural historians of war.
 Belgium was almost completely occupied by the imperial German armies during the war, so experienced a more "civilian" type of war that would foreshadow that of most of Europe and much of Asia during the Second World War.
 In addition, Belgium was the most densely populated country on the planet at the time; instead of a standardized national culture it had two major languages and fiercely upheld regional particularities; and during the war it benefited from the first global food-aid effort in history, the U.S.-led Commission for the Relief of Belgium.
 All of this informed its experience of war.
 My 1997 book on Belgium's First World War experience won prizes and was reissued in 2014.

 Since then I have published two books, an edited volume, and numerous articles and chapters on the military occupations of the First World War, on Belgium's experience in 1914-1918, on how transnational families experienced invasion and occupation, and on war and memory in literature and politics.
 I have co-written and presented a four-part television documentary "Brave Little Belgium" (Belgian national television, culture channel VRT-Canvas) which aired in August 2014.